-Although less serious than jail time, DUI probation is still not easy.
+Although less severe than jail time, DUI probation is still not easy.
 There are numerous rules you have to follow and actions you have to take to complete your probation.
-There are two types of DUI probation you should know about: the general probation that comes with every DUI charge, and “alternative sentencing” that may be used instead of jail time.
+A Los Angeles DUI lawyer can help you better understand how probation works in a DUI charge in LA.

-General Probation for DUI
+General Probation for a DUI

 DUI probation in California lasts anywhere from three to five years.
-This is considered “summary probation” which means it is not supervised.
-There is no probation officer you have to meet with, and no one will stop by your house or workplace to check on you.
-But during the entire probation period, you have a special legal status that affects what you are and are not allowed to do.
+The court can assign you “summary probation” or unsupervised probation.
+You will not have to meet with a probation officer; no one will stop by your house or workplace to check on you.

 The terms of DUI probation include: